OTHER COLLABORATIVE STUDIES OF THE IAHCRC MEMBER CENTERS

 The study is led by Prof. Mohamad Mikati at the IAHCRC member Center of the Duke University in the USA, with the partcipation of the European IAHCRC member centers in Italy, Spain, France and UK.
-It has been concluded and it is currently in publication.
+It has been published in Brain Communication last June 2021 (read the News).

 The MOME-AHC Project (Study of the Molecular Mechanisms in AHC) was intiated in 2013 by Prof. Fiorella Gurrieri and Dr. Danilo Tiziano at the IAHCRC member Center of the Università Cattolica in Rome, Italy.
 The first two phases were carried out in the next years, to develop a human cellular model of AHC and to identify signal transduction pathways disrupted by ATP1A3 mutations.
 The third ongoing phase, denominated TREAT-AHC Study, is aimed to develop a putative pharmacological correction of the cellular phenotype.

 The MOME-AHC Project has always been funded by the Italian Association A.I.S.EA since its start and, more recently, also by the Spanish Association AESHA.